Pond Plants That Help

 Submerged/MarginalEasy

 Water lilies are the most practical plant for koi ponds โ€” their floating pads shade the water, reducing algae and providing shelter for fish.
-They are available in hardy varieties that survive freezing winters and tropical varieties for warmer climates.
+Available in hardy varieties that survive freezing winters and tropical varieties for warmer climates.
 Koi will eat water lily pads, which can frustrate keepers, but established plants usually produce leaves faster than the fish can consume them.
-Plant in baskets at a depth where leaves float on the surface.

 ๐ŸŒฟ Hornwort